Jobs and Internships

 Internship Positions Available

-Internship Department Positions Please note that while the organization has four departments, CCAI is highly collaborative and team-oriented, therefore interns will have frequent opportunities to work with all departments throughout the internship.
+Internship Department Positions: Please note that while the organization has four departments, CCAI is highly collaborative and team-oriented, therefore interns will have frequent opportunities to work with all departments throughout the internship.

 Development: Development interns work on donor development and outreach, grant writing, fundraising, social media, and research in supporting the Director of Development with special campaigns and events.
-Spring 2019 interns will help craft and facilitate fundraising strategies for the organization at-large with special emphasis on the 16th Anniversary Foster Youth Internship Program® in Summer 2019.
+Summer 2019 interns will help craft and facilitate fundraising strategies for the organization at-large with special emphasis on the 16th Anniversary Foster Youth Internship Program® in Summer 2019.

 Administrative: Administrative interns help develop and maintain the excellent work environment and infrastructure at CCAI for current employees and interns, facilitate the recruitment and acquisition of the next class of interns, and work with the Executive Director and Director of Operations on various projects, including those related to working with our Board of Directors, Advisory Council, financial audits and reporting, and more.